oxyflour/simple-peer-chord/readme.md

   // use your public key here to avoid conflicts with other networks
   subscribePrefix: '-subscribe-prefix-',

-  // how long to wait before the two peer finish exchanging data in the chrod network
+  // how long to wait before the two peers finish exchanging data
   signalPrepareTimeout: 5000,
-  // how long we should wait before `connect` events fired
+  // how long we should wait before `connect` events fired from simple-peer
   signalTimeout: 60000,

   //